FrancoisNoelle/Bubble-Depth-Determination-using-Monocular-Vision/README.md

 # Bubble-Depth-Determination-using-Monocular-Vision
-Intructions For Bubble Depth Application:
+Intructions For Bubble Depth Application: Please insure that the curve fitting toolbox is installed (Matlab 2018)

 1. Copy images of bubbles as well as a image of the calibration rod into the application folder, which you should set as your workspace.
 2. Make sure the calibration rod is named "pole" in the folder.